Hashish: Usage history

 At the beginning of the 20th century, the majority of hashish in Europe came from Kashmir and other parts of India, Afghanistan, as well as Greece, Syria, Nepal, Lebanon, and Turkey.
 Larger markets developed in the late 1960s and early 1970s when most of the hashish was imported from Pakistan and Afghanistan.
 In Greece, Hashish was prevalent in the early decades of the 20th century, and although locally produced for hundreds of years prior, it reached its peak with the coming of two and a half million Greek refugees, expelled from Turkey following the disastrous 1919-21 war.
 Many of these refugees had habitually smoked hashish in Turkey, using waterpipes, (hookas) called "arghilethes", and due to extreme poverty upon arriving in Greece, and living in overcrowded and poor refugee communities, many hashish dens, called "tekethes", sprung up in Greece's larger cities, the port city of Piraeus, and the northern city of Thessaloniki (where many refugees lived).
 This gave rise to a substantial urban underclass and sub culture of hashish smokers called "hasiklithes", and a musical genre "rembetika" (oriental sounding), "urban blues" played on the bouzouki, tzoura, and oriental instruments such as the baglama, outi (oud) and kanonaki (kanun) that spoke of life as a hashish user in the "tekethes", as well as about life as refugees, society's unfairness, lack of financial opportunities, prejudice against the refugees, and the deceit of lovers and others in the community.
 The "tekethes" were closed down in the 1930s by the Greek police and the "rembetes" were jailed and ostracized.
 In succeeding decades, there was a strong resurgence in Greece of "rembetika" music with the songs of the rembetes and hasiklithes being continually performed publicly by many including the younger generation, as a form of cultural heritage, and have gained respectability and popularity for their frank expressions of that period, and Greek society in general.

-Due to disruptive conflicts in the regions, Morocco took over and was the sufficient exporter until lately.
+Production

 It is believed that massive hashish production for international trade originated in Morocco during the 1960s, where the cannabis plant was widely available.
 Before the coming of the first hippies from the Hippie Trail, only small pieces of Lebanese hashish were found in Morocco.

 However, since the 2000s, there has been a dramatic shift in the market due to an increase of homegrown cannabis production.
 While Morocco held a quasi-monopoly on hashish in the 1990s with the 250 g so-called "soap bar" blocks, which were of low quality, Afghanistan is now regarded as the biggest producer of higher quality hashish.
 Since then, hashish quality in Europe has increased while its prices have remained stable, with the exception of during the COVID-19 pandemic, where the cannabis street prices surged due to various national lockdowns.